-So, it’s best to focus on the front part of your core and not to worry too much about isolating the lower back.
-There are circumstances where the lower back has atrophied, and you may need to assist that.
+So, it’s best to focus on the front part of your core and not worry too much about isolating the lower back.
+There are circumstances where the lower back has atrophied, and you may need assistance.
 But as a vast majority focusing on the front is where it’s at.

-If your lower back is engaging when you want the front to work, there are a couple of reasons this could occur.
+If your lower back engages when you want the front to work, there are a couple of reasons this could occur.

 Your core is too weak to complete that particular exercise effectively.
 If this is the case, consider regressing the exercise so that the core switches on correctly.
 An example of this would be a plank going to a knee plank.

 To train the core correctly, you need to have a few things to ensure you are targeting the right muscles without creating an imbalance or overdependence on a particular core part.
 In this section, we will cover 5 main parts.

 For a great overall core program, you need to have 4 main parts involved.
 These are the obliques, rectus abdominis, transversus abdominis (TVA) & glute max (butt).
-When these areas are firing well and working together, your core becomes a beast!
+Your core becomes a beast when these areas are firing well and working together!

 We also want exercises that integrate muscles and encourage them to work together.
-When we train the other parts, the core should be coming along for the ride.
+The core should be coming along for the ride when we train the other parts.

 HOW TO ENSURE CORE TRAINING IS BALANCED & EFFECTIVE

-Put simply, you need to ensure you’re focusing evenly on the above areas and not neglecting specific muscles that are critical for a strong core.
+Put simply, you must ensure you’re focusing evenly on the above areas and not neglecting specific muscles critical for a stronger core.

 This is why the 100 situps a night plan isn’t the best idea, as this trains the superficial rectus abdominis and can lead to weaker deeper muscles like the TVA.

 You want to get the TVA going as a priority.
 Good TVA exercises are a plank as well as a standing transverse hold.
-It’s essential to draw in your navel toward your spine when doing core training and during the day to day activities.
+It’s essential to draw in your navel toward your spine when doing core training and day-to-day activities.
 TVA is critical and often neglected, so keep this high on your priority list.

 Next up, you want to think of an exercise that is rectus abdominis based, like a situp, for example.
 This superficial muscle is the one that people see when you’re rocking a great set of abs.
 TVA for functionality, rectus abdominis for the looks.
 But don’t overdo the looks because a weak TVA is something you don’t want.

-2. Keep your navel drawn in toward your spine – This will help keep the front on more and allow your body to rely less on the lower back.
-If you feel it in the lower back, you are doing it wrong!
+Keep your navel drawn toward your spine: This will help keep the front on more and allow your body to rely less on the lower back.
+You are doing it wrong if you feel it in the lower back!

-Now that we have an idea of what to do, how do we put it together?
+Now that we know what to do, how do we put it together?
 How many sets/reps should we do?
 How long should you be able to hold a plank?
 When should you stop an exercise?

 A combination of exercises that involve movement, rotation and static holding should be included in a well-rounded core workout.
 This can be done in one session dedicated to the core or can be done in between sets of other training days as a form of active recovery to the muscle you’re working on.
 Just depends on what your priorities are and how much time you have to commit to exercise.

-As for sets and reps, we usually do 3 sets per exercise, although this is by no means necessary.
-Reps, we don’t worry about too much; what’s more important is reaching a point of muscle fatigue, which will allow the muscle to get stronger.
+As for sets and reps, we usually do 3 sets per exercise, although this is unnecessary.
+Reps, we don’t worry about too much; more important is reaching a point of muscle fatigue, which will allow the muscle to get stronger.

 To avoid this issue, focus on activation as a priority and reach a point of fatigue.
-That way, the correct muscles are working, and they get enough of a workout in to be forced to get stronger.
+That way, the correct muscles work, and they get enough of a workout to be forced to get stronger.